plancksecurity/planck-proxy/README.md

 #### sq_bin

 Path to the `sq`command.
-This is part of the [sequoia](https://sequoia-pgp.org/) library which is a requirement to run the planck stack.
+This is part of the [sequoia](https://sequoia-pgp.org/) library.
+It's used to inspect the keychain and give extra feedback on the DEBUG level logs.
+If this command it's not present the corresponding part of the logs will be skipped.

 #### admin_addr